dz/chisel/README.md

 	    )
 	print ret['message']

-## My blog is generated powrered by Chisel, but it feels like chore.
+## My blog is now powered by Chisel, but it feels like chore.
 How do I automate all this?

 Easy.
-Put this in a script (say, log.sh, for example) like the example below (do take note of folders, these are from my set-up, if yours is setup differently, then do make those changes in line 3, and line 5 below):
+Put this in a script (say, `log.sh`, for example) like the example below (do take note of folders, these are from my set-up, if yours is setup differently, then do make those changes in lines 3, 5, and 10 below):

 	#!/usr/bin/env sh
 	echo ""